hdShang/arxiv-daily/docs/cs-CV/2025-10-26/papers/251022622v1-deepfakebench-mm-a-comprehensive-benchmark-for-multimodal-deepfake-d.md

 ---
 layout: default
-title: DeepfakeBench-MM: A Comprehensive Benchmark for Multimodal Deepfake Detection
+title: "DeepfakeBench-MM: A Comprehensive Benchmark for Multimodal Deepfake Detection"
 ---

 # DeepfakeBench-MM: A Comprehensive Benchmark for Multimodal Deepfake Detection